benwilhelm/yearup-2304--food-menu-planning/README.md

     - Displays members of the selected category
     - Members will be loaded using JavaScript
       - Loaded when user clicks on category
+      - Clears any existing options from previous selections
       - Handler should be assigned to `onchange` of Category Selector

 Source data: